Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/extrude.rst

    | Hotkey:   :kbd:`E`

 Only the border loop gets extruded.
-The inner region of the selection gets moved unchanged with extrusion.
+The inner region of the selection gets moved unchanged with the extrusion.

 .. list-table::